 A rocky marriage of eComm brands & performance marketing

-In the world of eCommerce, we’ve all faced the challenge of maximising performance in an increasingly complex digital landscape.
-While technical issues like conversion tracking can silently erode your results, a less subtle yet equally dangerous threat exists, poor communication and misaligned expectations between eCommerce brands and their performance marketing partners.
-In this post, we’ll break down insights shared in our latest Leaf Collectivo podcast episode, where we tackle the pitfalls and the solutions to building stronger, more collaborative relationships.
+In the world of eCommerce, we’ve all faced the challenge of maximising marketing performance in an increasingly complex digital landscape.
+Whilst technical issues like conversion tracking can silently and significantly erode your results, a less subtle yet equally dangerous threat exists; poor communication, misaligned expectations and tactical tug-of-war between eCommerce brands and their performance marketing partners.

 The High Cost of Reactive Decisions

 One of the loudest killers of performance is the cycle of reactive changes.
-When brands shift their marketing objectives mid-month—say from prioritising efficiency and return on ad spend (ROAS) to a sudden revenue push—it disrupts campaigns, resets optimisation efforts, and often does more harm than good.
+When brands shift their marketing objectives mid-month—say from prioritising efficiency and return on ad spend (ROAS) to a sudden order volume/revenue push—it disrupts campaigns, resets optimisation efforts, and often does more harm than good.
 This is particularly challenging when paired with external pressures such as investor demands or an approaching sales period.

-Misplaced Focus on Paid Media Alone
+Paid Media Alone Won’t Cut It

-Trusting Your Experts, Not Just the Process
+Trust Your Experts, Not Just the Process

 Practical Takeaways for Effective Partnerships

 So, what can brands do to ensure their relationship with an agency or in-house team is successful?
+Here are some actionable steps:

 Set Clear, Consistent Goals